Holographic Phase Transitions in (2+1)-dimensional black hole spacetimes in NMG: Equations of motion and symmetries

 The above system of differential equations exhibits a very useful scaling symmetry for the fields $\Psi(u)$ and $\phi(u)$.
 If we perform the redefinitions

 where $T_H$ is the Hawking temperature,

-the equations of motion~\eqref{psi_u}-\eqref{phi_u} can be cast in the dimensionless form
+the equations of motion (\ref{psi_u})-(\ref{phi_u}) can be cast in the dimensionless form

-without explicitly dependence on the black hole temperature.
+without an explicit dependence on the black hole temperature.
 As we will see in detail in the next section, the phase transition will be governed by the value of the electric field due the scalar field condensate in the neighborhood of the event horizon.

 Furthermore, it is worth mentioning that the equations of motion (\ref{phi_semT}) (\ref{psi_semT}) are invariant under the anisotropic scale invariance $t\rightarrow \lambda^{z}$, $r\rightarrow \lambda^{-1}r$ if